 Food can help smoothen the process by incentivizing the shift back to the office.
-Ritual for Teams is a platform that allows businesses and organizations to delight their employees with incentives in the form of meal credits, promotions, and rewards.
+Ritual for Companies is a platform that allows businesses and organizations to delight their employees with incentives in the form of meal credits, promotions, and rewards.
 This platform can double as an affordable catering alternative, providing delicious snacks and meals that can help foster a welcoming in-person workplace.

 However, Ritual is just one way that food can bring us together.
 Below, we've listed a handful of other interesting ideas to replace catering as part of your back-to-the-office strategy.